rvoogd12/science-blog/public/content/polyatomic-ions.md

 3. **Charge Indication**: Finally, the overall charge of the polyatomic ion is shown in its formula.
 For example, the ammonium ion is written as **NH₄⁺**, where the plus sign shows that it has a positive charge.
 Phosphate, on the other hand, is written as **PO₄³⁻**, where the negative sign shows that it has a negative charge.

-Again, if you want a more detailed explanation of naming rules, please refer to our article that explains this.
+Again, if you want a more detailed explanation of naming rules, please refer to our (article)[https.//somethingcalledscience.com/post/naming-polyatomic-ions] that explains this.

 ## Conclusion

 In summary, polyatomic ions are complex ions that are made up of multiple atoms that collectively carry a charge.
 They are important components in many chemical compounds and biological processes, and so understanding what they are, how they are formed, and how they are named is essential for anyone studying chemistry.

+(DOWNLOAD WORKSHEET PDF HERE)[https://somethingcalledscience.com/worksheets/polyatomic-ions]